Carmelitas are a buttery oatmeal bar cookie with layers of chocolate and gooey caramel that you won’t be able to stop eating!

 - After baking, sprinkle crust with chocolate chips, I prefer milk chocolate chips but semi sweet works great too.

-- Then sprinkle the remaining half of the crumb mixture over the top and bake some more.
+- Sprinkle the remaining half of the crumb mixture over the top and bake some more.

 Next time you’ve got a chocolate/caramel craving bake up a batch of oatmeal carmelitas and you and everyone else will be happy campers!